Saugat913/ENHCR/README.md

 #### - [✔️] Handling the upload image and sending image
 #### - [X] Processing the image and predicting
 #### - [X] Managing UI of AboutUs and Help page

+## Contribution
+Contribution is warmly welcomed.
+Simply fork the project.